Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/unordered-set-class.md

 ### <a name="remarks"></a>Poznámky

-Členská funkce vrací délku řízené sekvence.
+Členská funkce vrátí délku řízené sekvence.

 ### <a name="example"></a>Příklad